nixcodeit/nixcode-ai/.nixcode/init.md

 3. **Tool Execution Flow**:
    - LLM response may include tool invocation requests
-   - Tool requests are identified and executed
+   - Tool requests are identified and executed based on configuration
    - Results are sent back to the LLM
    - Conversation continues with tool output context